caro28/chiron/README.md

   * Chiron's new lax scores (Precision, Recall, F1)
   * Chiron's new strict score (Accuracy only)

+### Chapter-level evaluation if sentence-level ground truth not available
+* File to run:

 ## Related experiments
 *Coming soon: folder with code, data, results of "background experiments" run on Crito and Thucydides, using LASER and LaBSE.*